 This might seem like an obvious tip, but it is super helpful.
 I got this tip from Get your Sh*t together by Sarah Clarke.

-The same applies to a work task; for me, I know I have to write three or four blog posts per week.
+The same applies to a work task; I know I have to write three or four blog posts per week.
 Usually, they take about two hours.
 So I know I have to schedule a maximum of eight hours per week on this task alone.
-Once I worked that out, I could plan the time in my diary and not stress that I never had enough time for actually writing blog posts.
+Once I worked that out, I could plan the time in my diary and not stress that I never had enough time to write blog posts.